rosvid/faust-vst-qt/README.md

   plugin architecture or the host is to blame.
 For the time being, you can work around this by opening the corresponding GUIs before starting playback.

-- The plugins won't work directly in Ardour at present (Ardour will hang if you try this).
-However, we've had some success running them inside the LV2 version of falkTX's [Carla plugin](https://github.com/falkTX/Carla) instead.
+- The plugins won't work directly in Ardour at present, apparently due to multithreading issues.
+However, we've had some success running them inside the LV2 version of falkTX's [Carla plugin](https://github.com/falkTX/Carla) instead, so you may want to try that.

 - Plugin windows have the wrong size and come up without scroll bars when they are opened for the first time in Qtractor.
 You can work around this by just